JankaGramofonomanka/analytics-platform/README.md

     sudo docker-compose up
     ```

-  - On your remote aggregate-processor machine:
+  - On your remote tag-processor machine:

     pull and run the image
     ```
     cd <PATH>
-    docker pull <YOUR-DOCKER-USERNAME>/analytics-platform-aggregate-processor:latest
+    docker pull <YOUR-DOCKER-USERNAME>/analytics-platform-tag-processor:latest
     sudo docker-compose up
     ```

 - run the app remotely with multiple replicas

-  - To replicate aggregate-processor, just run more of them
+  - To replicate tag-processor, just run more of them
-    You might want to give each aggregate-processor a unique consumer id.
+    You might want to give each tag-processor a unique consumer id.
     To do that modify the field `KAFKA_CONSUMER_ID` in `docker-compose.yaml`.

   - To replicate frontend, you will need a loadbalancer.